Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

     sudo adduser <username>
     sudo usermod -a -G adm,dialout,cdrom,sudo,audio,video,plugdev,games,users,input,netdev,spi,i2c,gpio <username>

-These commands will ask you for a new password.
+These commands will ask you for a new password, along with some other details.
 Choose something only you know, that you can remember easily!

 Now, from the Applications menu, find *Raspberry Pi Configuration* under *Preferences*.
 Uncheck the box next to "Login as user 'pi'".
 This means you'll now have to enter your username and password whenever you want to login to your Pi.
 You'll also now have to enter your password whenever you use the "sudo" command :)